MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ### -IntelTDTEnabled
 <!--- Default value from Get- is blank.
 Parameter in Set- is Boolean and doesn't take $null --->

-Specifies Intel TDT integration isn't configured for Intel TDT-capable devices.
+Specifies Intel Threat Detection Technology (TDT) integration in Windows Defender is controlled by the system (typically, disabled).
 You don't need to specify a value with this switch.

-**Tip**: This switch works only if the current value of the IntelTDTEnabled property is True (enabled) or False (disabled).
+**Tip**: This switch works only if the current value of the IntelTDTEnabled property isn't blank (default behavior controlled by the system).
 If the value is already blank, this switch does nothing.

 ```yaml
 Type: SwitchParameter